WolbachAuth0/universal-login/README.md

 ## Environment Variables

-To run this project, you need to set up a seperate environment file (`.env`) for each tenant you want this project to talk to.
+To run this project, you need to set up a separate environment file (`.env`) for each tenant you want this project to talk to.
 For each tenant, create a folder in the `./tenants` directory and give that folder the same name as your tenant.
 Then, in the tenant folder create a new file called `.env`.